FREQUENTLY-ASKED QUESTIONS BY THE MEDIA ON COURT REPORTING

 (i) Restrictions imposed by Order of Court

 a) The Judge has a general power to restrict the reporting of the court proceedings that he is presiding.
-This power may be exercised when
+This power may be

 b) All court proceedings are open to the public unless otherwise specified.
 For hearings in "open court", the Judge may make an order prohibiting the publication outside the courtroom of the whole or any part of the evidence except in accordance with the directions of the Court.
 A contravention of such an order may amount to contempt of Court.